 - The segment is not homogeneous and there are a wide range of activities women traveling solo are interested in partaking in.

-- 70% or more of solo female travelers are interested in cultural sightseeing and activities that involve cultural immersion, followed by nature and wildlife.
+- 74% of solo female travelers are interested in cultural sightseeing and activities that involve cultural immersion, followed by nature and wildlife.

-- Going to the beach, adventurous or culinary activities are all of interest to at least 50% of the solo female travelers.
+- Going to the beach and adventurous activities are of interest to at least 50% of the solo female travelers.